Presenting Sponsor:

 TRT: 8:15

-producers John Haptas and Kristine Samuelson look
+Documentary producers John Haptas and Kristine Samuelson

-at a weekday morning at St. Boniface Church in San
+look at a weekday morning at St. Boniface Church in San

-Francisco’s Tenderloin District, which opens
+Francisco’s Tenderloin District, which opens its

-to sleep for eight hours.
+for eight hours.

 RECYCLERGY